Rent safe and private dog parks hosted by locals

 We have you covered!

 Here’s a roundup of some of the best dog toy products for aggressive chewers.
-One of these tough, durable chew recommendations is sure to make your pup happy — and stand up to their strong teeth.
+One of these tough, durable chew recommendations is sure to not only make your pup happy—but also actually stand up to their strong teeth.
+Win-win because providing appropriate chewing outlets can help prevent household destruction!

 Why is chewing important for dogs?

 Dogs evolved in an open world.
-They could act naturally without unfair repercussions — they had space to run, things to sniff, food to scavenge for, and opportunities to move their bodies freely.
+They could act naturally without unfair repercussions.
+Ancient canines had space to run, interesting scents to sniff, food to scavenge for, and opportunities to move their bodies freely.

-In today’s human society, though, these things are at a premium for our canine companions.
+In today’s human society, though, these things are at a premium for our domestic dog companions.
 While it’s important our pets can fit into our modern lives, it’s also important we meet their needs!

 Enter canine enrichment: A movement to provide them with the kinds of experiences they evolved for.
 Proper mental and physical stimulation can be an important way to prevent unwanted behaviors and improve our pets’ overall quality of life.

 One type of this mental and physical stimulation?
 Chewing!
 Natural behaviors like sniffing and chewing can help our dogs relieve anxiety and feel more comfortable with their surroundings.
-Chewing is also a way to shake off stress after the fact — and it can give your dog an appropriate outlet when they’re feeling antsy and you’re unable to interact with them.
-Heavy chewers in particular benefit from being able to engage in this instinct.
+Chewing is also a way to shake off stress after the fact—plus it can give your dog an appropriate outlet when they’re feeling antsy and you’re unable to interact with them.
+Heavy super chewers in particular benefit from being able to engage in this instinct.

 You can read more about natural canine instincts and behaviors in our comprehensive guide to canine enrichment.